Angie Craig: 2020

-In a verified recording, Legal Marijuana Now Party nominee Adam Weeks said that Republican operatives offered him $15,000 to run for Congress in the 2nd district in order to "pull votes away" from Craig.
-Weeks said, "They want me to run as a third-party, liberal candidate, which I'm down.
+Legal Marijuana Now Party nominee Adam Weeks said that Republican operatives offered him $15,000 to run for Congress in the 2nd district in order to "pull votes away" from Craig.
+He said: "They want me to run as a third-party, liberal candidate, which I'm down.
 I can play the liberal, you know that."
-Leaders of prominent pro-marijuana legalization groups Minnesotans for Responsible Marijuana Regulation, Sensible Change Minnesota, and Minnesota NORML condemned the GOP strategy as "unconscionable".
+Leaders of prominent pro-marijuana legalization groups Minnesotans for Responsible Marijuana Regulation, Sensible Change Minnesota, and Minnesota NORML called the strategy "unconscionable".

-In late September, Weeks died of a drug overdose, throwing the election into chaos.
+In late September, Weeks died of a drug overdose.
 Minnesota law requires a special election if a major-party nominee dies within 79 days of Election Day.
 The law was enacted to prevent a repeat of the circumstances of the 2002 U. S. Senate election, in which incumbent Paul Wellstone died 11 days before the general election.
-Since the Legal Marijuana Now Party was a major party in Minnesota (by virtue of its 2018 candidate for state auditor winning five percent of the vote), the 2nd District race was set to be postponed to February 9, 2021.
+Since the Legal Marijuana Now Party was a major party in Minnesota (because its 2018 candidate for state auditor won five percent of the vote), the 2nd District race was set to be postponed to February 9, 2021.
 Craig sued to keep the election on November 3, arguing that the requirement for a special election could leave the 2nd district without representation for almost a month, and also violated federal election law.
 Republican nominee Tyler Kistner joined the Minnesota Secretary of State as a defendant.
-The federal judge hearing the case ruled for Craig, noting that federal election law barred moving the date of House elections in all but a few circumstances.
+The federal judge hearing the case ruled for Craig, noting that federal election law bars moving the date of House elections in all but a few circumstances.
 Kistner appealed to the Eighth Circuit Court of Appeals, which also sided with Craig.
 The appeals court held that the death of a candidate from a party with "modest electoral strength" could not justify postponing the election.
 After Kistner's appeal to the Supreme Court was rejected, the election was cleared to continue as scheduled on November 3.
+Craig won by a narrow margin.

 2022

-In the 2022 election, Craig defeated Republican nominee Tyler Kistner in a rematch of the 2020 election with 51% of the vote.
+In the 2022 election, Craig defeated Republican nominee Tyler Kistner in a rematch of the 2020 election with 51% of the vote to Kistner's 46%.

+2024

+In the 2024 election, Craig defeated Republican nominee Joe Teirab with 55.5% of the vote to Teirab's 42.1%.
+Her performance in the district was the best showing for a DFLer since David Minge's election to his final term in 1998.

+2026

+On April 29, 2025, Craig announced that she would run for the U.S. Senate seat being vacated by Tina Smith.
+Lieutenant Governor Peggy Flanagan is also running for the Democratic nomination.
+Craig had been considered a serious contender in the race for months before announcing her candidacy.